clojure-goes-fast/clojure-goes-fast.com/content/blog/2023-07-27-clojures-deadly-sin.md

 Thus, errors in Haskell are first-class citizens of the regular evaluation flow and don't conflict with the laziness of the language.

-Clojure, however, uses Java's stack-based exception infrastructure as its primary error-handling mechanism.
+Clojure, however, uses Java's callstack-based exception infrastructure as its primary error-handling mechanism.
 This is the most pragmatic choice since any other solution would require repackaging all exceptions that could be thrown by the underlying Java code.
 This could have had tremendous performance implications.
-Besides, in a dynamically typed Clojure, result-based error handling would just not be as convenient as in a statically typed language.
+Besides, in dynamically typed Clojure, result-based error handling would just not be as convenient as in a statically typed language.

 So, we're stuck with exceptions.
 And we have lazy sequences.
 What can go wrong?
 Consider the following bug that I'm sure 99% of all Clojure programmers ran into